sharvaridesh/event-women-in-ai-hackathon/README.md

 ### Submission Instructions
 Your chosen team lead submits your team's code via their fork of this GitHub repo.

-* 9.30am - 10am: Have your team complete the [Google form submission](...), which requires,
+* 9.30am - 10am: Have your team complete the [Team Registration form](https://forms.gle/mMyaz2z9nGPxPgi86), which requires,
     * team's name and members;
     * forked GitHub repo address for code submission; and,
     * link to a copy of the [final presentation template on Google slides](https://docs.google.com/presentation/d/1YzjP4Xi0G0Tu5VWx5R9Sp5GGcTNPW8rhriaD2zkAOj4/edit?usp=sharing).